VC Glossary

 - Family OfficeFamily Offices

 A family office is a private investment and wealth-management entity that serves one ultra-high-net-worth family (single-family) or a small set of them (multi-family).
-Single-family offices are excluded from SEC investment adviser registration under Rule 202(a)(11)(G)-1 if they serve only family clients and are family-owned and controlled.
+Most jurisdictions offer some form of investment-adviser exemption for entities that serve only family members and do not market to the public; specifics vary by country.

 - Fund of FundsFund-of-Funds